 Dr. Fryer often uses a “fully secure” and movable suspended blue whale spine vertebrae to educate his patients.

 Every exam will be directed to the specific region of the complaint and other areas that may be influencing the main problem.
 For example, if the lower back is a problem, then there will be a focus on that region and all related areas that may affect it.
-If patients request not to have an evaluation done to a specific region, that will be honoured.
+If patients request not to have an evaluation done in a specific region, that will be honoured.

 Published home care decompression exercises designed by Dr. Fryer will complement and help extend the benefits experienced between treatments.
 Dr. Fryer may also prescribe specific exercises that will foster regeneration to access from home on a computer.
-Ultimately, one should expect to have a firm grasp on what went wrong and what is required to facilitate the healing process.
+Ultimately, one should expect a firm grasp on what went wrong and what is required to facilitate the healing process.